 However, we do want to make sure that you know that there are many ways to obtain music online.
 Some are legal and some are not.

 There are several legal ways to download music.
-If you have a Windows computer, you can use Ruckus which will allow you to download music to your computer and play it for free.
-If you want to put the music on your iPod or play music on an Apple computer, you can purchase music from iTunes or Audio Lunchbox.
-If you would like help doing either of these, please call the Technology Helpline at x6111 or e-mail firstname.lastname@example.org.
+If you want to put the music on your iPod or play music on an Apple computer, you can purchase music from iTunes.
+If you would like help doing either of these, please call the Technology Helpline at x6111 or e-mail email@example.com.

 Downloading most music from unauthorized sources such as peer to peer networks like Limewire or Kazaa is illegal and if you are caught and proven guilty in court, you could be subject to civil and criminal penalties.
 If the place you are downloading music from doesn't have agreements with the RIAA or the individual artists, it probably isn't legal—even if you pay for it.
 If you have any questions about whether a particular site or program is legal, please call us and we would be happy to help.
 The penalties can be enormous if you are found to have violated copyright law—as much as $150,000 per song.
 In practice, most college students settle out of court for a few thousand dollars.